clairey-zx81/json-model/BACKLOG.md

 - [ ] service: json to lang conversion API :-)
 - [ ] command: allow direct compilation with cc-like options?
 - [ ] design: documentation use case, with added _markdown description_
+- [ ] pr: validation must be optimized for the valid case, as it is the most likely.

 ## Done